hardope/cs50/README.md

 ##  Disclaimer
 This is only for academical purposes

-## Assignments for Harvard cs50 courses in 2022
+## Assignments for Harvard cs50 courses 2022

 * Hello - c
 * Caesar - c